 But, there is one more important point to consider.

 Right now, Serbia is still a relatively poor country.
-A building in a below photo almost reflects Serbia’s current state of affairs.
-It means that Serbia is a cheap country, especially if you compare it with developed western European countries.
+A building that you can see below almost reflects the current state of affairs in Serbia.
+It means that Serbia is a cheap country, especially if you compare the cost of everything with more developed western European countries.

 But, don’t worry.
-Right now, they are doing a lot of work all over the city, as you can see in this photo of the Republic Square.
-I actually look forward to going back there, to see and document the changes.
+Right now, they are doing a lot of work all over the city, as you can see in this photo of Republic Square.
+I look forward to going back there, to see and document the changes.
 These are really exciting times for Belgrade, the city is finally recapturing its long neglected and hidden beauty.